pmean/build-website/text/04/mechanism.md

 One thing that has always bothered me about the extraordinary claims quote is that it is so highly dependent on subjective judgment.
-If you have spent your life practicing homeopathy, any claim about its power would not surprise you, so you wouldn\'t demand extraordinary proof.
-If you\'ve never used homeopathy, you would view any positive findings more skeptically and would demand more evidence.
+If you have spent your life practicing homeopathy, any claim about its power would not surprise you, so you wouldn't demand extraordinary proof.
+If you've never used homeopathy, you would view any positive findings more skeptically and would demand more evidence.

-It\'s a bit disillusioning to review this sort of thing, because one side or the other in this debate is severely deluded.
-On the other hand, it\'s probably a good thing that people don\'t drop their cherished beliefs on the basis of one or two studies.
+It's a bit disillusioning to review this sort of thing, because one side or the other in this debate is severely deluded.
+On the other hand, it's probably a good thing that people don't drop their cherished beliefs on the basis of one or two studies.
 If homeopathy really works, evidence for it will gradually rise to the level where it will convince all but the most entrenched minds.
-If homeopathy really doesn\'t work, evidence against it will gradually erode the foundation until the only proponents will be again the most entrenched minds.
+If homeopathy really doesn't work, evidence against it will gradually erode the foundation until the only proponents will be again the most entrenched minds.